 This report presents the results of archaeological identification testing conducted by Pacific Legacy, Inc. within the New Presidio Parklands Project (Project) Southern Project Area in the Presidio of San Francisco, San Francisco, California (see Figure 1).
 The Presidio Trust proposes to construct new parkland connecting the Main Post to Crissy Field.
 The Archaeological Identification Plan (AIP) divides the Project into Northern and Southern Project Areas, though the current report addresses only work conducted within the Southern Project Area.
-In accordance with recommendations made by the Archaeological Management Assessment (AMA) and the AIP prepared by Presidio Trust Archaeologist, Kari Jones (2015, 2016), the Presidio Trust contracted with Pacific Legacy to identify archaeological deposits in the Southern Project Area.
+In accordance with recommendations made by the Archaeologist, Kari Jones (2015, 2016), the Presidio Trust contracted with Pacific Legacy to identify archaeological deposits in the Southern Project Area.
 The work was conducted under Presidio Trust Contract Number PT-2016-060.
 Pacific Legacy completed mechanical excavation within the Southern Project Area to determine the presence or absence of archaeological deposits prior to Project implementation to ensure that adverse effects to contributing elements of the Presidio National Historic Landmark District (NHLD) are avoided.